OfficeDev/Office-IT-Pro-Deployment-Scripts/Configure-SCCMOfficeUpdates/Root/README.md

 ```
    This directory must contain all the *configuration_UpdateSource.xml*, *configuration_UpdateTestGroup.xml* files mentioned above, along with *setup.exe*, and both the *.ps1* files.

-3. Run the following in an elevated PowerShell Session
+3. Type the following in the elevated PowerShell Session
-Type

 ```PowerShell
 		 . .\SetupOfficeUpdatesSCCM.ps1 -version "Version" -path "Share" -siteId "SiteId"
 ```

 4. Monitor the Content Distribution, and the Deployment for status.